1026minjae/1026minjae/README.md

 -->
 🌱 Greeting

 >Hello.
 This is my github page.

-Well...
-I cannot make a great program yet.
-But I'm trying to develop myself.
->But... sadly I have special idea... :(
+💬 I am an undergraduate student at the Korean Advanced Institute of Science and Technology (KAIST).
+💬 I am majoring in the School of Computing.
+💬 I'm currently studying algorithms and data structure.

-🤔 Have experience(just experience - more than a line of code.)
+🤔 Have experience

 >0.
 Korean       (Native)
 >1.
-English      (2nd language. but not so high level)
+English      (TOEIC 900+)
 >2.
-C & C++      (practicing code test with this language)
+C            (some low-level features)
 >3.
-Python3      (a simple game with pygame library)
+C++          (mainly write code test answer with this PL)
+>3.
+Python3      (write code test answer with this PL)
 >4.
-JavaScript   (several simple webpages)
+JavaScript   (several webpages)
 >5.
-C#           (several programs with WinForm, WPF)
+C#           (several GUI programs with WinForm, WPF)
 >6.
-Java         (Android App)
+Java         (one Android application)
 >7.
-SQL          (used to CRUD data in DB)
+SQL          (use DB)
 >8.
-PHP          (used to access to DB in web server)
+PHP          (backend)
 >9.
-HTML5&CSS3   (used to design my practice related to web)
+Scala        (used in class)
 >10.
+Haskell      (used in class)
+>11.
+HTML5&CSS3   (design website)
+>12.
 Solidity     (almost forgot. tried to make a web service connected to Etherium)
->11.
+>13.
 Security     (studied basic concepts of Reversing, Pwnable, Web hacking, Crytography in Hacking Club KAIST/GoN for 1 year)

-💬I'm currently studying algorithms and data structure.